Sourav-Sharma-191940/Contact-Management-System-MERN/README.md

 To start the frontend-
+yarn install
-yarn install - if not install in your system yarn start
+yarn start

 To start the backend -
+yarn install
-create a process.env file in
+create a config.env file inside config folder
+ADD inside file
+JWT_SECRET = enter any group of letters (atleast 20 letters) MONGODB_URI = your mongodb atlas connection string

+To start the server
+nodemon app.js